-Standard Anti-Virus for IMail Server is an add-on product for IMail Server.
-It is equipped with state of the art anti-virus technology, BitDefender developed by SOFTWIN, to combat the latest known viruses.
-BitDefender is one of the most comprehensive virus scanners available, and with its integration into IMail Server, you can be sure that your mail server will not be compromised.

-Standard Anti-Virus for IMail Server works with IMail Server to find and repair infected messages before they get to your mail customers.
-Standard Anti-Virus for IMail Server searches all incoming and outgoing mail for viruses, worms, trojan horses, and other destructive code.
+BitDefender® is one of the most comprehensive virus scanners available, and with its integration into IMail Server, you can be sure that your mail server will not be compromised.
+IMail Anti-virus powered by BitDefender® works with IMail Server to find and repair infected messages before they get to your mail customers.
+IMail Anti-virus powered by BitDefender® searches all incoming and outgoing mail for viruses, worms, Trojan horses, and other destructive code.
 It does this by comparing all mail messages with a list of known virus definitions.

-When Standard Anti-Virus for IMail Server detects a virus, it can attempt to repair the infected file, delete the message, or bounce the message back to the sender.
+If IMail Anti-virus powered by BitDefender® for IMail Server detects a virus, it can attempt to repair the infected file, delete the message, or bounce the message back to the sender.